mwyvr/hugo-smorg/README.md

 [Bulma][]-powered, reasonably minimalistic [Hugo][] (https://gohugo.io/) theme
 for an individual blogger or a small organization to adapt as need be.

-**Current release**: v0.6, March 20 2018 - see [CHANGELOG](CHANGELOG.md); this
+**Current release**: v0.7, April 4 2018 - see [CHANGELOG](CHANGELOG.md); this
 project is being updated daily at present - following HEAD is best.
-If you are using the theme and spot issues please let me know or submit a PR.
+If you are using the theme and spot issues or areas for improvement please let me know by opening an issue or submitting a PR.

-An ongoing work in progress, I'm using it as a base for other projects.
-Maybe you will too.
-If you use it, let me know; send a screenshot and a _sites using this theme_ page will emerge.
+An ongoing work in progress, I'm using Hugo-Smorg as a base for other projects.

 ## Objectives

-* Remain easy to understand.
+* Remain easy to understand while also being easy to extend.
 * Keep pace with current [Hugo][] features and practicies.
+* Avoid relying on config.yaml for too much customization.
-* Keep customizability effort low via SASS / CSS and a logical config.yaml.
+* Keep HTML customizability effort low using template blocks and partials and CSS customizability options open via SASS / CSS.
+* Produce output that will validate and load quickly by default.

 ## Features